shakebugs/shake-docs/docs/flutter/customer-feedback/feedback-type.md

 Shake exposes an internal *FeedbackType* type which is used to encapsulate the properties of your custom category.

-The snippet below showcases an example usage of the feature.
+The snippet below showcases an example usage of the feature:

 ```dart title="main.dart"
 // highlight-start